 Best Regional: Country Financial

-Country Financial was founded in 1925 and has an A+ financial strength rating from AM Best and very few customer complaints online.
+Country Financial was founded in 1925.
+It has an A+ financial strength rating from AM Best and slightly above average customer complaints online.
 The company provides rental insurance in 19 states, including several coastal states, the South, the West, and the Midwest.

 Country Financial is our best regional rental insurance provider because the company offers a core line-up of coverages with great add-ons that we did not see elsewhere.
 They can insure large, multi-unit properties with high liability limits.
 However, coverage is only available in certain states.